ZakHollows/PC-build-and-troubleshooting/README.md

 ## Connection issues for wiring
 - Cause - Mini ATX board and large CPU cooler
-- Fix - uninstall CPU until all connection are done following motherboard manual, then reinstall CPU cooler
+- Fix - Uninstall CPU until all connection are done following motherboard manual, then reinstall CPU cooler
 ## Fan hub connection for RGB
 - Cause - Fan hub RGB connection was 3 pin, Motherboard requires 4 pin
-- Fix - connect RESET SW wire from case into fan hub.
+- Fix - Connect RESET SW wire from case into fan hub.
 Minimal functionality to adjust lighting with no hazards of mismatched connectors
+- Additional work - Aquire adapter for current fan hub to connect to motherboard
+                  - Aquire new fan hub which comes with the correct pin head and additional functionality
 ## SSD mismatch
 - Cause - Motherboard SSD slot only supports PCIe 3.0, can fit PCIe 4.0 SSDs but not at those speeds
-- Fix - Aquired correct SSD with correct sized screws for installation, and additional heatsink
+- Fix - Aquired correct SSD with correct sized screws for installation
+- Additional work - Aquire a SSD heatsink to prevent thermal throttling
 ## OS errors
-- Cause TPM not enabled due to age of motherboard, as well as secure boot not enabled
+- Cause - TPM and secure boot not enabled in BIOS
-- Fix - Go into Bios and enable both TPM and secure boot
+- Fix - Go into BIOS and enable both TPM and secure boot, then save settings
 ## Blank screen
-- Cause - change in BIOS settings created issues with the GPU due to its age for the display cable
+- Cause - Damage to display port socket on GPU
-- Fix - try other ports for the display cable, swapped out for a hdmi cable which provided picture
+- Fix - GPU has 1 display port socket and three HDMI sockets.
+Switched out wire for HDMI to connect monitor to different GPU socket
 ## Driver issues
-- Cause - Asus driver installer is outdated and only offer 32 bit installation
+- Cause - Asus driver installer is outdated, only offer 32 bit installation for newest drivers
-- Fix - Downloaded Intel Driver & support assistant, checks all available hardware for updates including chipsets and intsalled them
+- Fix - Download Intel Driver & support assistant, this application reads the motherboard and hardware.
+Application finds the latest compatible drivers and installs
+## Audio driver missing
+- Cause - Previous driver issue missed RealTek audio driver
+- Fix - Manual installation required, downloaded latest RealTek audio driver from official online site.
+Once installed checking device management to find the RealTek audio driver

 # Photos
 ![Cable management](https://github.com/ZakHollows/Asus-ROG-STRIX-pc-build/blob/055ead3500b4be98dafa800fd5a15a381ddde5a2/Pc%20resources/20251116_141908.jpg)